Explore Courses

 • Exclusive tips and strategies.

-What is the near-future potential for robots and computers?
+2. What is the near-future potential for robots and computers?
 We have a long way to go before real robots catch up to their science fiction counterparts which is a fact, said Gates.
 Then, what are the stumbling blocks?
 One crucial challenge is teaching robots their proper location.
-This has nothing to do with etiquette or class, but it is only a matter of location.
+This has nothing to do with etiquette or class but it is only a matter of location.
 Humans orient themselves with ease in relation to other objects in a room.
 Robots find the task to be nearly impossible.
 “Even something as simple as distinguishing between an open door and a window might be difficult for a robot”, according to Gates.
 This relegated robots to very immobile and cumbersome roles until recently.

-Researchers tried to get around the problem long ago by mimicking the visual processing in the human cortex.
+3. Researchers tried to get around the problem a long time ago by mimicking the visual processing that occurs in the human cortex.
 However, this problem has proven to be extremely difficult and complex.
-"We have gotten substantially more pragmatic in our work," says Nello Cristianini, professor of artificial intelligence at the University of Bristol in England and associate editor of the Journal of Artificial Intelligence Research.
-"We're not trying to duplicate human functions anymore."
-Instead, we're searching for more straightforward options, such as using basic electronic sensors.'
+“We have gotten substantially more pragmatic in our work,” says Nello Cristianini, professor of artificial intelligence at the University of Bristol in England and associate editor of the Journal of Artificial Intelligence Research.
+“We’re not trying to duplicate human functions anymore.”
+Instead, we’re searching for simpler options, such as using basic electronic sensors.’
 Vacuuming robots like the Electrolux Trilobite are good examples of this strategy.
 The Trilobite scuttles around houses, producing ultrasonic signals that produce room maps that are saved for future cleaning.
 This form of technology, according to philosopher Ron Chrisley, chairman of the Centre for Research in Cognitive Science at the University of Sussex in England, is currently changing the face of robots.

 Download E-Books for IELTS Preparation